 Kevin specializes in collector-grade Bowies with an old-style flavour using

 predominantly natural handle materials and made from his own Damascus steel.

 He also makes daggers and fighters regularly.
 More recently he is

 embellishing work with his own engraving and his sheaths are distinctive, often using exotic leather inlays.
 Among his most remarkable awards are the BR Hughes award for best knife submitted for review by a new Mastersmith applicant and the Historic Bowie Knife Association award for best Bowie by a Master Bladesmith at the Atlanta Blade Show.
-In South Africa, he has twice won Best Knifemaker on Show and numerous awards of excellence for knives in Fighter, Dagger and Historical categories.
+In South Africa, he has e won Best Knifemaker on Show four times and numerous awards of excellence for knives in Fighter, Dagger, and Historical categories.
 On one occasion even Best Art Folder - an unusual entry for Kevin.